gjoncas/gjoncas.github.io/posts/2020-06-14-easyplot-in-haskell.markdown

 ### EasyPlot Examples

-These are some EastPlot examples found on the web, in various languages.
+Here are some EasyPlot examples I found on various sites in French, Spanish, and Russian(!).

 First, here’s one I made of a logarithmic spiral (where you can save the code as spiralplot.hs):